 In 1572, Anagni was chosen as a residence by Cardinal Benedetto Lomellino and with him began an economic recovery.
-In the 1600s and 1700s Anagni was enriched with new palaces and medieval churches were restored in Baroque style.
+In the 17th and 18th centuries, Anagni was enriched with new noble palaces and the medieval churches were restored according to the Baroque style.

-In the nineteenth century Anagni became a capital of knowledge thanks to construction of major colleges and study centres such as the college “Regina Margherita” in 1890, dedicated to the Queen of Italy, for the orphans of primary school teachers, and the imposing “Leoniano” 1897, by Pope Leo XIII Pecci for the teaching of priests.
+Also, in the nineteenth century Anagni became a ‘capital’ of knowledge thanks to the construction of important colleges and study centres such as the college “Regina Margherita” of 1890, dedicated to the queen of Italy for the orphans of elementary teachers, and the imposing “Leoniano” of 1897, ordered by Pope Pecci Leo XIII for the teaching of priests.

-In 1930 the boarding school “Principe di Piemonte” was built for male children of employees of local authorities, incorporating the magnificent St. Peter’s church in Vineis.
+Then, in 1930, the “Principe di Piemonte” boarding school was built for the sons of local government employees, which incorporates the magnificent church of San Pietro in Vineis.